opencog/opencog/opencog/python/pln/examples/temporal/README.md

 Keyvan and Ramin have provided ideas on how to handle composition in temporal reasoning which can be viewed [here](https://groups.google.com/forum/#!topic/opencog/NhWMI4p72UI).
 This should be the subject of further discussions.

+The relevant pull request can be viewed [here](https://github.com/opencog/opencog/pull/934) for future reference.